 Vintage or Bust?
 10 questions to ask yourself

 1) Kill your darlings.
-The dress I paid a fortune for, for my 30th b-day party and that was consequently used again and again, has been hanging unused for 5 years now.
+My 3oth birthday party dress I paid a fortune for and which was consequently used, again and again, has been hanging unused for 5 years now.
 Is it timeless – or has fashion changed?
 “Trial and error” it for your next part, see how you feel and check out reactions – if thumbs are down for you or from others, perhaps it’s time to kill that darling?
 I wore my old dress at a ball and it was actually a thumbs up!

 6) The Stain that won’t come off.
 I cannot tell you how many times I’ve happily put on a dress, then to notice that it has too much of a visible stain.
 If not succeeding at home, most people would probably have taken it to the dry cleaner – but with me, the dress goes back in the wardrobe and I forget about the stain until the next outing.
 So, f you like and want to keep the item – get it dry cleaned – at least to check if the damage can be fixed, If not, perhaps it’s better off being upcycled to something else – for you or someone else.

 8).
 The new item you never wore.
 A present, A freebie, or just a mistake when you got carried away at the sales.
-This is a simple one – if the price tag is still in tact and you’ve never worn the item for various reason, you probably won’t be wearing it any time soon.
-The good thing about a brand new new item, is that it’s much easier to sell or swap, so don’t think too long about keeping the items you never wore!
+This is a simple one – if the price tag is still intact and you’ve never worn the item for various reason, you probably won’t be wearing it any time soon.
+The good thing about a brand new item is that it’s much easier to sell or swap, so don’t think too long about keeping the items you never wore!

 10) The doubles.
 With some items, like tank tops, white shirts, jeans, having similar pairs are fine.
 However, sometimes you double up so much, that one piece does not ever get worn, as you always pick the better one.
 Freebies for sports competition is a good example.
 I did the Spartan Race and got both a starter and a finisher t-shirt with the logo, however, as I have a lot of nice sports clothes already and generally don’t wear sports t-shirts I needed to consider on whether to keep them.
 Hard, because you’ve earned them, but perhaps you don’t need one from both Colour Run, Star Wars Run and Spartan x 2 – so being brave enough to refuse (like my kids did at their 2nd Spartan race) or passing them on, might be worth considering – you don’t need doubles.